 - Healthy North Coast also recognised and remunerated the time required for:

 - a practice to support staff to offer their time/skills/availability to another practice, and

 - a practice to support and encourage their staff to take time off to rest.

-If A and B have been explored with no results, a practice can go direct to a locum agency.
-Healthy North Coast will provide funding to cover the ‘pure locum costs’ minus any MBS income (GP placements).
+If A and B have been explored with no results, a practice could go direct to a locum agency.
+Healthy North Coast provided funding to cover the ‘pure locum costs’ minus any MBS income (GP placements).

 Workforce support criteria